What Is The Biological Clock?

 Other factors that might cause stress on the body and trigger the release of cortisol is the triad of exerciser, nutrition, and recovery.

 Energy deficits from not eating consistently and/or sufficiently, as well as high-intensity exercise and training that is not matched with adequate rest and recovery all put stress on the body.
 The net effect that is cortisol loses its normal biological fluctuation.

 Sleep hygiene is a term used to describe the steps you can take during the day and in the evening to ensure a good night’s sleep.
 These include:

 - Keeping to a consistent time of going to bed and getting up, where possible.

 - Try to avoid looking at electronic devices close to bedtime as this frequency of light disrupts the production of the sleep hormone melatonin

 - Avoid things that might act as stimulant such as caffeine drinks

 - A milky bedtime drink is a good option as not only does milk contain the protein casein for muscle formation, also the precursor tryptophan to make melatonin

 Biochronometers are internal biological clocks that run on a variety of timescales.
 These patterns of timescales are reflected in the release of hormones, which are key players in health.
 Respecting your internal clocks when considering your lifestyle behaviours will pay dividends for your health and wellbeing throughout your life.

 The first step to ensure your lifestyle behaviours are in step with your internal biological clocks is by testing your hormones.
+Our advanced female hormone blood test, MyFORM™, can map your hormones across your entire menstrual cycle, and provide an in-depth report from our expert endocrinologist.
 From there you can monitor if modifications in your eating, exercise and sleep behaviours result in improvements in your hormone health.